CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 https://developer.android.com/studio

-The current version is Android Studio Meerkat, 2024.3.1, but newer, unstable versions may be available.
+The current version is Android Studio Panda 2, 2025.3.2, but newer, unstable versions may be available.

 ### Intellij Note:
 I strongly encourage you to use Android Studio.